What are aircraft?

 The world wars were utterly pivotal in the development of the modern aircraft, as nations increasingly leaned upon them to engage enemies.
 That said, today’s designs are in many ways unrecognisable from the machines and vehicles used in flight during the mid-20th century, and continue to be transformed by innovation.

-How they fly
+How Aircraft fly

 Aerostats: Hot-air balloons, blimps, and similar, are known in the industry as aerostats, because they are lighter than air, and float like an empty bottle floats in a sea of water.
 In order to achieve flight, an aerostat employs gasses that are lighter than regular air, such as helium, hydrogen, or simply heated air, inside of a large bag.
 This makes the body lighter than the surrounding air, so it floats.

-The first hot-air balloons were in fact sky lanterns, invented and popularized in China before the 3rd century, B.C.
+The first hot-air balloons were, in fact, sky lanterns, invented and popularized in China before the 3rd century, B.C.
 They followed kites, also invented in ancient China, as the first ever objects to achieve flight.

 Aerodynes: Most are much heavier than air, and are known as aerodynes.
 These planes, which includes commercial planes, private jets, and most aircraft with wings, achieve flight by manipulating air pressure using both propulsion, created with an engine, and a specific wing shape, called an aerofoil.

 Most of this list type use aerodynamic lift; which keeps it airborne because the wings constantly move forward, propelled by an engine.
 The wings have a curved top and flat bottom, creating lower wind pressure on the top of the wing, thus lifting the aircraft upward.
-Aerodynamic lift can also be achieved by using an engine to spin the wings around in a circular motion, creating the same effect.
+The aerodynamic lift can also be achieved by using an engine to spin the wings around in a circular motion, creating the same effect.
 Helicopters and drones typically use this particular technique.

 Another type of lift is powered lift.
 This technique often has two wings, but use engines that can create downward thrust, meaning it can lift straight off the ground.
 This technique is rarely seen in much of the aviation industry, but is popular in the military, as it allows aircraft to take off and land without requiring a large runway.